Meet the CDFCP Steering Committee

 Leanna is a Conservation Ecologist working for The Nature Trust of British Columbia.
 She has over 25 years of education and experience in the fields of ecology and conservation planning and has worked on various conservation projects throughout British Columbia.

-Andrea Tanaka is a habitat planner with the Canadian Wildlife Service of Environment and Climate Change Canada.
-Andrea coordinates the Southwest BC Priority Place, a program that supports initiatives that conserve species at risk and their habitats through multi-species and ecosystem-based conservation planning and action.
+William Hammond is a habitat planner with the Canadian Wildlife Service of Environment and Climate Change Canada working on the Priority Place program.
+William is acting as the coordinator for the Southwest British Columbia Priority Place supporting the conservation of species at risk and their habitats through multi-species and ecosystem-based conservation planning and action.

 Steven is the Director of the Nature Conservancy for Canada's West Coast Program.
 He has gained extensive experience of protecting, managing and restoring sensitive ecosystems on Vancouver Island, and has found memories of working with Vancouver Island Marmot.